-Do you want to be more in control of your life?
-Your health?
-Your time?
-Your business?
-Your referral process?
+Do you want to be more in control of your life, health, time, and referral process?
+Do you need to take better control your practice?
 If so, you need to be more in control of the choices you’re making.

 Every day, you’re faced with choices.
 You go to the grocery store and enter the snack aisle.
 As a kid, there used to be maybe ten choices of potato chips on the shelves.
 Go to the store now and you are bombarded with at least 72 options of brands, flavors, packages, shapes, textures, styles, thickness, prices, and sizes.
 What should be a simple snap-decision becomes a major decision-making process.
 It’s a potato chip, for crying out loud!

 Choosing what goes into your body is only one example of the choices you’re faced with daily.
-There’s no escape from making choices in your business.
-When it comes to managing your time, do you choose to answer the phone as you’re leaving the office for a meeting only to arrive at your meeting 10 minutes late “because of traffic”?
+There’s no escape from making choices in your practice.
+When it comes to managing your time, do you choose to answer the phone as you’re leaving the office for a meeting only to arrive at your meeting 10 minutes late “because of traffic?”
 Do you choose to set appointments with clients on Saturday mornings because you choose not to have a few evening meetings during the week?
-Do you choose to open up your email first thing in the morning and then get frustrated that it sucked away an hour of your time?
-Do you choose to spend time with referral sources who haven’t referred anything back to you in three years?
+Will you choose to spend time with COIs who haven’t referred anything back to you in three years?
 Do you choose to not ask clients for referrals because it’s uncomfortable?

-You see, when it comes to your health and your business, the power of choice is yours.
+You see, when it comes to your health and practice, the choices you make determine your success.